When Sam started to reject the food that I offered him in April, I almost went bonkers.

 6. Keep trying!

 This ‘rejection of food’ phase can be long and testing for many parents.
 Know that you are NOT alone in this journey and that THIS too shall pass.
 Hang in there!
-It isn’t worth to get flustered or stressed over a rejected bowl of pasta, or affect your relationship with your child over a bowl of unfinished broccoli.
+It isn’t worth getting flustered or stressed over a rejected bowl of pasta, or affecting your relationship with your child over a bowl of unfinished broccoli.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.